The entire book appears at this link with chapters added after appearing online:

 Tyger relaxes at his home alone, observing Rex pay homage to

 ad nauseam.
-But it is a lovely thought.
+Although the merry tune is a lovely thought.

 The courts meet with the usual precise and time practiced

 pageantry.
 Young pages, kings, queens, and other royalty dance

 unwavering at the scripted meeting. lt is the same story every

 year with only a few small faces trading places.

 Tyger watches a bit longer as immediately following that